zoesimmons/html-playground-philly-springside-chestn-f924/README.md

 ### When You're Finished:

 In order to mark this lab as finished, in Nitrous, in terminal, in the directory for this lab (`nitrous < code < labs < html-playground`), enter `learn submit`.
-This will push your work up to github.com, and mark this lab as complete!
+This will push your work up to GitHub, and mark this lab as complete!